Skip to content

 • Cons: Becomes slow and inefficient with large blocklists.

 Blocklists are imported into kernel-managed sets, allowing CSF to check connections against a single set rather than thousands of rules.
-This option is acceptable if your blocklists contain less than a thousand entries in your blocklist.
+This option is acceptable if your blocklist contains thousands of entries.

 • Pros: Extremely efficient and scalable, can handle very large lists.

-If you wish to utilize option and enable IPSET, please review our documentation regarding the installation and configuration of IPSET on your server.
+If you wish to utilize option and enable IPSET, please review the section below Large Blocklists and IPSET regarding the installation and configuration of IPSET on your server related to blocklists.

 • Introduction to IPSETs